sagitbolat/skyengine_sdl/ideas.md

 # TODO (for later):

 ### Bugs
+* Font Writing, Underscore appears at the top of the char.
+Try fix.
 * Valgrind might be detecting calls to printf as a bug.
 Try removing all printf's and see if the error in valgrind stays.

 ### Additional Libraries